chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 In the above example, ``returnTuple`` returns a value tuple that contains a copy of the array ``a``, the integer ``i``, and the record ``r``.

-The value tuple returned by ``returnTuple`` is passed to the routine ``updateGlobalsAndOutput``.
+The value tuple returned by ``returnTuple`` is passed to the function ``updateGlobalsAndOutput``.
 It is silently converted into a light tuple because the formal argument ``tup`` has the default argument intent.